PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Methodology

 where $\hat{r}_j$ is simulated responses generated by the agent conditioned on the \textit{persona} $P$.

 As shown in Algorithm~\ref{alg:ttupa}, the optimization involves iteratively simulating agent responses, computing the textual feedback loss, and updating the \textit{persona} prompt using textual gradient optimization.
-While the set $\hat{\mathcal{A}}$ remains fixed, the agent's behavior emerges from the personalized policy $\pi_{P^*}(a_t | c_t)$ which leverages the optimized \textit{persona} $P^*$ to choose optimal actions $a_t \in \mathcal{A}$ and corresponding action parameters such as search query.
-This iterative optimization ensures the \textit{persona} continuously approximates real-time user preferences and intentions, enabling adaptive, personalized interactions suitable for dynamic, real-world scenarios.
-The textual optimization prompt can be found in Appendix~\ref{app:ttupa}.
+While the set $\hat{\mathcal{A}}$ remains fixed, the agent's behavior emerges to the personalized policy $\pi_{P^*}(a_t | c_t)$ which leverages the optimized \textit{persona} $P^*$ to choose optimal actions $a_t \in \mathcal{A}$ and corresponding action parameters such as search query.
+This iterative optimization ensures the \textit{persona} continuously approximates individual user preferences and intentions, enabling adaptive, personalized application scenarios. { The textual optimization and prompt can be found in Appendix~\ref{app:textgrad} and Appendix~\ref{app:ttupa}.} Additionally, the alignment process is conducted asynchronously with user instructions and does not affect response latency (Appendix~\ref{app:latency}).